 - Active listening, or giving your full, engaged attention to someone when speaking, is a necessary component of co-creating meal plans with patients and clients

 - Monitoring the performance of the plans and policies you create, as well as your own performance, can help you deliver the highest possible quality of work

 - Oral expression skills provide an effective means by which you can communicate the importance of proper nutrition to clients and patients

 - Problem sensitivity — the ability to tell when something has gone wrong or is likely to go wrong — makes it possible to avert potential issues before they arise

 - Deductive reasoning allows you to derive sensible conclusions by applying general nutritional rules and concepts to specific personal circumstances

 As with any career, pay and job growth for nutritionists could vary by experience, educational level, and location, among other factors.
 Here's a general idea of what to expect for a nutritionist salary and job outlook in the coming years:

-- Registered Dietician Nutritionist/Registered Dietician: These national certifications through the Commission on Dietetic Registration are required by many states for employment.
+- Registered Dietitian Nutritionist/Registered Dietitian: These national certifications through the Commission on Dietetic Registration are required by many states for employment.
 States that don't require this certification often have the same certification qualifications, the BLS notes.
-Dieticians and nutritionists must complete 75 continuing education credits every five years to maintain their certification.
+Dietitians and nutritionists must complete 75 continuing education credits every five years to maintain their certification.

 - Certified Nutrition Specialist: Offered by the Board for Certification of Nutrition Specialists, this certification demonstrates advanced competence in clinical nutrition.